MIghtyno42/Thumma_CSCI2270_FinalProject/Documentation.md

 inventory.filterColor(stock,stockSize, searchItemNumber)
 Preconditions: the data must be read and put into the array for this funtion to extract values from it and put into another array.
 This function also needs user input.
-Postconditions: the original array will remain unchanged but this function creates a temporary array as well
+Postconditions: the original array will remain unchanged but this function creates a temporary array as well Expected input: array, integer of size of array, and color we are searching for Expected output: print sub menu with option array data for options in submenu Expected output example:

+			Options for color: black, white, blue, red, pink, purple, grey, orange, and yellow Your selection:
+			[user input]

+			What do you want to do?
+			1. Add a type filter?
+			2. Add a style filter?
+			3. Print the filtered inventory?
+			4. Go back?

 method:     setPrint
 Prototype: void Fashion::setPrint(item *arr, int size)